marcus29200/lucidshed/backend/data-api/README.md

 - Run `make api` to start the api inside `backend/data-api/`

 ### Running tests
-- Run `poetry run pytest -n auto` to run all tests or define a specific test to run if needed
+- Run `poetry run pytest -n auto` to run all tests or define a specific test to run